bjames/cyb3r.sh/src/articles/2025-05-29-ode_to_simplicity.md

 ---
 title: Ode to simplicity
-date: 2025-05-28
+date: 2025-05-29
 tags:
 - Bash
 - Linux
 author: Brandon James
 ---

 I've had a blog in some form for many years.
 This blog is a continuation of my longest lived professional blog.
 Most of the articles were moved from my old domain, neverthenetwork.com (although that domain had some stuff that was not moved).
+I'm particularly excited about this release because I think I've finally landed on something that's truely simple.
+I'll do a deeper dive in a follow-up post, but this site effectively works as follows:

+Write Markdown -> Run a shell script -> Git Commit/Push

+The shell script generates a static site using pandoc and a little bit of bash.
+The website looks exactly the same whether behind nginx on the web or when served locally from my laptop.
+All I have to do now is write and I can do my writing in any text editor of my choosing.

 I've used a few different solutions over the years, in order these are:

 - Static HTML
 - Wordpress